FreeBSD and Plasma 6 install - a Log

 Additional software

-some terminal based applications: doas pkg install eza fresh fzf yazi
+terminal based applications: doas pkg install eza fresh fzf

 Feel free to use these builds and dots as you like.
 I do not, however, imply any form of support or ongoing maintenance.
 And of course, you use them entirely at your own risk.
 Have fun!